HeindrichMacalinao/HeindrichMacalinao/README.md

 I am currently learning SQL through IBM Db2 while strengthening my skills in Java programming.
 I focus on improving my understanding of software development, databases, and analytical thinking.

 I am also a DOST Merit Scholar and the current Secretary of the Association of Computer Science Students (ACSS) at New Era University.
-I aim to combine academic growth with leadership and service in the field of computing.
+I aim to combine academic growth with leadership and service in the field of computer science.

 ## 🎓 Education
 | Grade Level | Institution | Date |